 Perfect walking country on the Pennine Way

-Our Crowden Club campsite enjoys a remote location at the northern end of the Peak District National Park.
+Our Crowden Club Site enjoys a remote location at the northern end of the Peak District National Park.
 The area is a walker’s paradise and our campsite reflects this.
 It has a well-stocked shop selling the basics and farm fresh eggs.
 In addition to shower and toilet facilities, Crowden campsite has a drying room – a useful addition for backpackers and cycle campers.

 From the campsite, walkers can indulge in a gentle stroll along footpaths or stride out on a stretch of the long-distance Pennine Way.
 The nearby Longendale Trail follows the former Woodhead railway from Hadfield to the Woodhead Tunnels and enjoys stunning views over Torside Reservoir.

-North West of Crowden the pretty Chew Valley with its reservoirs, rivers and canals provides some of the region’s best walks.
+North-west of Crowden the pretty Chew Valley with its reservoirs, rivers and canals provides some of the region’s best walks.
 Mountain biking, sailing and horse riding is also possible here as well as fishing in the canals.

 There are plenty of places to visit from the campsite too.
 Howden and Ladybower Reservoirs, south east of the campsite are where the Dam Busters was filmed.
-Or head north to Holmfirth, the town known as the location for the TV series Last of the Summer Wine, looks out over the spectacular Holme Valley.
+Or head north to Holmfirth, the town known as the location for the TV series Last of the Summer Wine, which looks out over the spectacular Holme Valley.
 The magnificent Chatsworth House and Gardens and Chatsworth Farmyard and Adventure Playground near Bakewell are a great family day out.
 Just north of here is the famous plague village of Eyam.
 Eyam Moor above the village is great for walking.
 There’s more wide open space and romantic landscapes to enjoy at the National Trust’s Marsden Moor Estate north of Crowden campsite.

 Leave the peace and quiet behind and in an hour’s drive you can enjoy the shopping and entertainment options of Manchester, Liverpool and Sheffield.